 5. Complete the Purchase

 Once you and the seller agree on the terms of the purchase, it is time to make it official.
 First, you and the seller should decide on a closing date—the date the business will transfer to you.
 Then, reach out to your lawyer to draft a purchase agreement.
 Once you and the seller have both signed the agreement, the sale will be complete on the closing date.

 Before you choose a closing date, meet with the seller to discuss the details of transitioning the business.
 Typically, a restaurant closing date is scheduled at least two months after all parties agree to the sale.
 The time between reaching an agreement and closing on the deal is the time when you and the seller should transition all the restaurant systems.
 The transition can involve administrative tasks like updating permits and vendor accounts with your contact information and formally meeting employees.

 In some cases, the seller may offer to train you for a couple of weeks.
-He or she may want to show you the ins and outs of the payroll systems, purchasing arrangements, and how to use the point of sale system.
+He or she may want to show you the ins and outs of the payroll systems, purchasing arrangements, and how to use the POS system.
 This training can be particularly helpful if you are buying a long-standing restaurant that has a loyal customer base.
 You will want the seller to introduce you to your regular customers personally.

 During the transition period, you should also allow time for:

 - Code updates: If you had to make updates to the location, you’ll likely need new inspections from health and fire departments.
 Check with the appropriate authorities to ensure you have met all the necessary requirements.

 - Renovations: The transition time also allows you or the seller to make any renovations that are required.

 - Marketing: You may want to let the public know that the restaurant is under new management.
 If the business has a social media presence, ensure that transferring those accounts is part of the transition.